christopherobin/mage/lib/archivist/README.md

 ```

 Each vault has friendly defaults, but those can always be overridden with custom logic.
 For more
-information on how to do this, please read the documentation for each vault.
+information on how to do this, please read "Writing your own ValueHandlers".

 ### MediaTypes